mjtbkh/wordpress-nginx-docker/README.md

 3. Bring up the WordPress and Nginx containers

     ```console
-    docker-compose up -d wordpress nginx
+    $ docker compose up -d wordpress nginx
     ```

     After a few moments the containers should be observed as running

     ```console
-    $ docker-compose ps
+    $ docker compose ps
     NAME                COMMAND                  SERVICE             STATUS              PORTS
     wp-database         "docker-entrypoint.s…"   database            running             33060/tcp
     wp-nginx            "/docker-entrypoint.…"   nginx               running             0.0.0.0:8080->80/tcp, 0.0.0.0:8443->443/tcp
     wp-wordpress        "docker-entrypoint.s…"   wordpress           running             9000/tcp
     ```

-The WordPress application can be reached at the designated host and port (e.g. [https://127.0.0.1:8443]()).
+The WordPress application can be reached at the designated host and port (e.g. [https://127.0.0.1:8443]() as described in `nginx/default.conf` on line 9.
+Note that WordPress over port 8443 is reachable using `https://`).

 - **NOTE**: you will likely have to acknowledge the security risk if using the included self-signed certificate.